Updated: January 4th, 2009

 A note on VNC: I ended up not using it as it was creating sync issues while playing video (vsync?).
 If I turn on VNC while playing a video (and even if I turn it off), the vsync issues are quite apparent.
 The wireless keyboard is a better solution anyway, so I am quite happy with it (though it could use larger operational range).

-HTPC/Media Center Software.
-Network file sharing + file manager (Total Commander or any other) + media player classic have worked very well but I still wanted to find the perfect media center program for visually pleasing media experience.
+Network file sharing + file manager (Total Commander or any other) + Media Player Classic + ffdshow codec set have worked very well but I still wanted to find the perfect media center program for visually pleasing media experience.
 It turns out there are a few candidates.
 Here they are:

 • XBMC – free, not bad at all, but it was too buggy and couldn’t find my network drives.